 Enterprise — Significant security challenges will remain as the big data created as a result of the deployment of myriad devices will drastically increase security complexity.
 This, in turn, will have an impact on availability requirements, which are also expected to increase, putting real-time business processes and, potentially, personal safety at risk.

-Consumer Privacy — As is already the case with smart metering equipment and increasingly digitized automobiles, there will be a vast amount of data providing information on users’ personal use of devices that, if not secured, can give rise to breaches of privacy.
+Consumer Privacy — As is already the case with smart metering equipment and increasingly digitised automobiles, there will be a vast amount of data providing information on users’ personal use of devices that, if not secured, can give rise to breaches of privacy.
 This is particularly challenging as the information generated by IoT is a key to bringing better services and the management of such devices.

 Data — The impact of the IoT on storage is two-pronged in types of data to be stored: personal data (consumer-driven) and big data (enterprise-driven).
-As consumers utilize apps and devices continue to learn about the user, significant data will be generated.
+As consumers utilise apps and devices continue to learn about the user, significant data will be generated.

 Storage Management — The impact of the IoT on storage infrastructure is another factor contributing to the increasing demand for more storage capacity, and one that will have to be addressed as this data becomes more prevalent.
 The focus today must be on storage capacity, as well as whether or not the business can harvest and use IoT data in a cost-effective manner.

-Server Technologies — The impact of IoT on the server market will be largely focused on increased investment in key vertical industries and organizations related to those industries where IoT can be profitable or add significant value.
+Server Technologies — The impact of IoT on the server market will be largely focused on increased investment in key vertical industries and organisations related to those industries where IoT can be profitable or add significant value.

 Data Center Network— Existing data center WAN links are sized for the moderate-bandwidth requirements generated by human interactions with applications.
 IoT promises to dramatically change these patterns by transferring massive amounts of small message sensor data to the data center for processing, dramatically increasing inbound data center bandwidth requirements.

 IT will also help drive the usage of the immense data that is going into the data centers.
-Analytics and Visualization to help gain insight is the primary goal from human to device communications.
+Analytics and Visualisation to help gain insight is the primary goal from human to device communications.

 IoT will be a technology that will transform the way the world works and how we live in it over the next 20 years.
-It will greatly improve our lives making it safer and more livable.
+It will greatly improve our lives making it safer and more liveable.
 It will provide insight that will operational efficiency and improve productivity in the workplace.
 Along with it we will have to deal with the privacy and security issues that come with personal data and automated decision making.
 The decreased cost of hardware and advances in software and artificial intelligence will allow IoT to be a part of every physical object in the world including living beings.
 It will be interesting to see what insight we gain from it.